ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Definations.md

-Definitions:
 **VPC endpoint**:
     a. enables you to privately connect your VPC to supported AWS services and VPC endpoint services powered by PrivateLink without requiring an Internet gateway, NAT device, VPN connection, or AWS Direct Connect connection.
     b.
 Instances in your VPC do not require public IP addresses to communicate with resources in the service.
 	c.
 Traffic between your VPC and the other services does not leave the Amazon network.
-	d. **gateway endpoint** is a gateway that you specify in your route table to access Amazon S3 from your VPC over the AWS network.
-There is no additional charge for using gateway endpoints.
-However, standard charges for data transfer and resource usage still apply.
+	d. **gateway endpoint**
+			is a gateway that you specify in your route table to access AWS S3\DynamoDB from your VPC over the AWS network.
+			==There is no additional charge for using gateway endpoints==.
+However, standard charges for data transfer and resource usage still apply. for S3 and DynamoDB service, you have to use a **Gateway** VPC Endpoint

-	e. **Interface endpoints** extend the functionality of gateway endpoints by using private IP addresses to route requests to Amazon S3 from within your VPC, on-premises, or from a different AWS Region.
+​		e. **Interface endpoints**
+​		extend the functionality of gateway endpoints by using private IP addresses to route requests to AWS S3\DynamoDB from within your VPC, on-premises, or from a different AWS Region.
+​		==you still get billed for the time your interface endpoint is running== and the GB data it has processed.
+​		for S3 and DynamoDB service, you <u>should not use</u> a **Interface** VPC Endpoint

-	f.
+​	f.
 Interface endpoints are compatible with gateway endpoints.
-	g.
+​	g.
 If you have an existing gateway endpoint in the VPC, you can use both types of endpoints in the same VPC.

 <img src="Definations.assets/image-20210902220825087.png" alt="image-20210902220825087"  />